Skip to main content

 Jump to Carbon Footprint

 Crispy dough, delicious topping - tarte flambée is as simple as it is ingenious!
-The classic Alsatian version is made with bacon, sour cream and onions, but it is very easy to make a vegetarian version.
+The classic Alsatian version is made with bacon, sour cream, and onions, but it is very easy to make a vegetarian version.

 Mushrooms are perfect for this and go very well with the bread-like dough and crème fraîche.
-White mushrooms are of course available all year round, but when they are in season, porcini, chanterelles or king oyster mushrooms are often even better - and of course you can mix different types of mushrooms.
+White mushrooms are, of course, available all year round, but when they are in season, porcini, chanterelles, or king oyster mushrooms are often even better - and of course, you can mix different types of mushrooms.

-The dough is quick to prepare, but can also be made the day before with less yeast and then stored in the fridge.
-Ready-made dough is of course an emergency solution, but I find that you can usually taste the difference quite clearly.
+The dough is quick to prepare but can also be made the day before with less yeast and then stored in the fridge.
+Ready-made dough is, of course, an emergency solution, but I find that you can usually taste the difference quite clearly.

 Tarte flambée with mushrooms and onions